 A message from SkyeConnect's Project Officer

-Pre COVID19 the visitor economy on the Isle of Skye created over £260 million of economic output and benefit for the local, Highland and the Scottish economy.
+We know that the visitor economy on the Isle of Skye is capable of creating over £260 million of economic output and benefit for the local, Highland and the Scottish economy.
 SkyeConnect believe that the people of Skye should control this interest and revenue, not be controlled by it.

 SkyeConnect Project Officer